A compiled and categorised list of Cover4Cycles most frequently asked questions

 • For bikes valued up to £250: You need a lock tested to the bronze standard by Sold Secure.

-• For bikes valued over £1500: you need a lock tested to the gold standard by SoldSecure.
+• For bikes valued £1,500 and above: You need a lock tested to the gold standard by SoldSecure.

 • Any other lock explicitly accepted by us and agreed upon in writing.